 #1 – LET YOUR RECRUITING COACH KNOW THAT YOU ARE COMING AND WOULD LIKE AN EVALUATION: Call the camp office (the phone number should be on the brochure) a couple days before you go and tell the person who answers the telephone your name, position and high school.
 Ask which coach recruits your area or position.
 Write down their name and get their direct email address and phone number.
-Ask to be transferred to them—let them know or leave a voicemail telling them that you are coming to the camp in a couple days (don’t call much sooner, they will forget), that you are emailing your highlight video right now and would like an evaluation, if possible, at the camp.
+Ask to be transferred to them—let them know or leave a voicemail telling them that you are coming to the camp in a couple days (don’t call much sooner, they will forget), that you are emailing your video right now and would like an evaluation, if possible, at the camp.
 Email them a link to your most recent highlights and include your name, jersey number, high school, position, graduation year, height, weight and contact information along with the camp date that you will be attending.
 When you arrive to check-in, ask a staff member if your recruiting coach is there and to point them out or see if they are able to introduce you to them.
 Tell them you are excited to be there say you would hope to get an evaluation and ask if they had a chance to look at the highlights that you sent them.

 #2 – NETWORK WITH ALL OF YOUR COACHES: Get to know all of the coaches who are working the camp—not just the coaches from the school that is hosting the camp.
 Many camps, especially at major Division I programs, have several other college assistants working them, usually from smaller programs.
 Many coaches from other colleges may be there to network and recruit.
-They are usually connected to the coaches at the school that is hosting the camp, they may be old teammates, co-workers, friend of a friend or coaches who have previously met at a conference.
+They are usually connected to the coaches at the school that is hosting the camp, they may be old teammates, former players, co-workers, friend of a friend or coaches who have previously met at a conference.
 There are also usually several area high school coaches that are working at the camp, and they may also have leads for you to other college coaches, from all different levels.
 During meals or down time simply pull them aside and ask them for ADVICE—let them do most of the talking.
 Tell them, “Coach, I really want to play on the next level, can you give me an evaluation, let me know what you think I need to work on in order to be recruited.”
 This will open the door—some of your coaches may have no leads for you but MOST probably will.
 Even if you aren’t someone THEY are interested in recruiting, most coaches are happy and willing to help and there is a chance that you may be a fit for a school where one of their friends coaches at.
 Some will be happy to make an introduction or call on your behalf, and you may get recruited from there.
 NETWORK with ALL of the coaches and simply ask for their advice—see where it takes you!

 #3 – TEAM CAMPS: Team Camps are a great way to build chemistry with your team, network with coaches, get a chance to be on a college campus and to see how your team stacks up versus other teams in the area.
 Team Camps are also usually more affordable than Individual Camps and college coaches may but more emphasis on them as far as recruiting or making evaluations.
 Talk to your prep coaches or parents about the possibility of getting a group together and fundraising to go to a Team Camp or two, they are definitely great investments for your recruitment and your upcoming season!